-Prevalence rate, clinical and epidemiological traits of acne and morphofunctional skin parameters of patients aged 18-25
+Prevalence, clinical and epidemiological characteristics of acne, and morphofunctional properties of the skin in patients aged 18–25 years

 -